aaronm70/batMods/readme.md

 <div id="ref-AkiLoo">

-———.
-2017b.
+Vehtari, A., Gelman, A. and Gabry, J. 2017b.
 “Practical Bayesian Model Evaluation Using Leave-One-Out Cross-Validation and Waic.” *Statistics and Computing* 27 (5): 1413–32.
 <https://doi.org/10.1007/s11222-016-9696-4>.